Creating Tickets Follow

 Under Exclusive to Tracking Links, select a tracking link to make the ticket type hidden unless the selected tracking link is used.

-Choose Deleted to remove a ticket from the order form.
+Choose Not Available to remove a ticket from the order form.
 This will not affect any existing ticket sales.

 |

-Locate the Order Form Questions section to begin creating custom questions.
+Select the Order Form tab to begin creating custom questions.
 These will be used to collect information from guests during the checkout process.

 Click Add Questions to choose from Splash’s template questions or to create your own questions.